duynguyen-0203/miner/README.md

 ### Dataset
-The datasets used in my experiments: [link](https://drive.google.com/file/d/1QvtKukmitPtV7Mhu3R-eOBNexHWljUtf/view?usp=sharing)
+The datasets used in my experiments have some files:

 | File Name        | Description                                      |